Viola herba cum flore

 ESCOP monograph: eczema, seborrhea, impetigo, acne, cradle cap, diaper rash (internal and external)

-Commission E-monograph: external: mild seborrheic skin diseases; cradle cap
+Commission E-monograph: external: mild seborrheic skin conditions; cradle cap

-Empirical medicine: supportive for eczema, atopic dermatitis, acne, itching; diaper rash, seborrheic eczema
+Empirical medicine: supportive for eczema, atopic dermatitis, acne, itching; diaper rash, seborrheic eczema, impetigo, catarrh of the upper airways, rheumatism, gout and arteriosclerosis, as a diuretic, gargle for sore throats.

 Ingredients